 Likewise, you’ll have some tenderness around the donor area and will need to wear compression bandages.
 Patients usually return to normal activity within a week to 10 days and the final result is seen a month after the treatment.

 Want a facial assessment with a surgeon to see what micro fat transfer could do for you?
-Contact Ocean Clinic for an appointment - either in-person at one of our clinics or online via Skype/Zoom.
+Contact Ocean Clinic for an appointment.